raymon-02/http-log-monitor/README.md

 framework with reactive pipelines and can be converted to micro-service providing API for submitting http events reactively.

-To provide your own http event source `HttpEventStream` interface should be implemented and added to Spring context (current `HttpEventStream` implementation  should be excluded from Spring context).
+To provide custom http event source `HttpEventStream` interface should be implemented and added to Spring context (current `HttpEventStream` implementation  should be excluded from Spring context).

-Monitoring implementations use low-level Java thread API to avoid blocking between reading/writing events from/to reactive pipelines and keep threads in _park_ state when no events were read from stream.
+Monitoring implementations use low-level Java thread API to avoid blocking between reading/writing events from/to reactive pipelines and keep threads in _park_ state when no events were read from stream with immediate _unpark_ on new event.

 ### Events
 If default event stream implementation from local file is used then file content must have specific format.